 A: The way your vacation home income taxes are treated depends on how much you live in the home and how much you rent it out.
 It's very important to keep detailed records of how many days you stay there yourself and how many days you rent it out.
 (You can also sign your own guestbook as a means of keeping track of your own visits.)
 Below is a summary of the different ways your vacation rental property might be treated when filing your income taxes.

 - If you rent 14 days or less, according to IRS Pub 527, “…do not include the rent you receive in your income and do not deduct rental expenses.”
-So, if you decide to The specified article was not found., for example, you will not have to include any of the rent in your total income, nor will you be able to file any of your rental expenses as deductions.
+So, if you decide to rent your home for a one-time event, for example, you will not have to include any of the rent in your total income, nor will you be able to file any of your rental expenses as deductions.
 (The interest on your mortgage could still be considered a regular itemized deduction.)

 - If you rent for 15 days or more AND live in your home 14 days or less or no more than 10% of the total number of days it's rented out (whichever is greater), your tax treatment will depend on the length of time you're living there vs. renting it out.
 In other words, if you rent your home for 300 days a year, you can live there yourself for a maximum of 30 days.
 If you rent your home for 18 weeks, you can live there for up to 2 weeks.